-- 1. Create a new folder for lab 6.
-Copy your files from lab 5 into the new folder. - 2.
-Generate a new project using the files you just copied.
-Name your new project Lab5. - 3.
-Open and edit your main.c file to perform the lab functions. - 4.
+- 1. Generate a new project for the Renesas Board.
+Name your new project Lab3. - 2.
+Open and edit your main.c file to perform the lab functions. - 3.
 Program the lab.
-Don't forget the necessary include files to get the correct functionality. - 5.
-Compile the code into an .x30 file, and load onto the board. - 6.
-Test the program and repeat steps 4, 5, and 6 until the program works as required. - 7.
-Write your lab report. - 8.
-Demonstrate for the professor and tTurn in your report and files.
+Don't forget the necessary include files to get the correct functionality. - 4.
+Compile the code into an .x30 file, and load onto the board. - 5.
+Test the program and repeat steps 2, 3, and 4 until the program works as required. - 6.
+Write your lab report. - 7.
+Demonstrate for the professor and turn in your report and files.